lordhaywire/mechwarrior5m/README.md

 # Mechwarrior 5 Mercenaries Mods I am using

-This has a link to the mods or it says Steam Workshop next to it if I got it from the Steam Workshop.

-I included all the files for the ones I downloaded (but not the Steam Workshop ones) and some I am not using right now.
-You can turn them on and off in the Mechwarrior 5 Merc Mod options.
+I have compiled all the Steam mods into this collection: https://steamcommunity.com/sharedfiles/filedetails/?id=2923486435 all you need to do is subscribe to all of them in the list.

+For the other ones you can just download all of them from this repository and dump them into your mods folder for Mech Warrior.

 ## Steam Workshop

-These ones are from the Steam Workshop
+These ones are from the Steam Workshop that are included in the collection above.

-### Remove JumpShip Animation

-Removes the stupid Jumpship animation.

-### Unlock Coop Tabs

-I am not sure this does anything.

 ### Yet Another Mechlab